Inspiring Stories of College Success

 Three and a half years later, Jose graduated with a B.S. in Economics and came back to San Diego to work for City Link Investment Corporation as a Junior Analyst.
 Today, at age 24, Jose is the youngest member on the BLCI board of directors.
 He is a great role model to all BLCI students and the community as a whole.

 We are very proud of Jose’s accomplishments!

 Dulce was elected as the first female Student Body President in the history of California State University Channel Islands.
-Dulce is a political science major and will pursue a graduate degree in international policy.
+Dulce is a political science major and has completed a graduate degree in international policy from San Diego State University .
 She is interested in social justice issues involving the poor and women’s rights.
-Dulce has two younger sisters in the program and her mother, Lucila Hernandez, serves on our board of directors.
+Dulce has two younger sisters that have also completed the program and her mother, Lucila Hernandez, served on our board of directors.

 Brian is a student at CSU Monterrey Bay studying Japanese.
 He graduated from The Preuss School UCSD and BLCI in 2008.
 Brian is a hard working young man who values his family and community.

 Neither of Brian’s parents made it past elementary school, but they have done everything possible to make sure their kids achieve their dreams.
 Brian’s younger brother, Ivan Gonzalez, is legally blind and is a high school senior at BLCI.